 Bonsai Societies of Florida

-The Bonsai Societies of Florida (BSF), founded in 1973, is a state coordinating organization having about 600 members who also belong to one of the 31 member societies, member societies at large and study groups, or who have chosen to belong as unaffiliated Members at Large.
+The Bonsai Societies of Florida (BSF) – founded in 1973 as first statewide bonsai organization in the United States – is a state coordinating organization numbering over 600 members who either belong to one of the 27 member societies, member societies at large and study groups, or as unaffiliated Members at Large.

-On Saturday, September 15, 1973, in Tampa, Florida, delegates from ten established Florida bonsai societies came to the organizational meeting of the Bonsai Societies of Florida (BSF).
-BSF was formed out of necessity because these early clubs wanted to host an International Bonsai Congress and the only way to do it was to get practice.
-So the first Florida State bonsai convention was organized and held by BSF in 1973.
+BSF was formed out of necessity, because these early clubs wanted to host an International Bonsai Congress and the only way to do it was to get practice.
+On Saturday, September 15, 1973, in Tampa, Florida, delegates from the ten established Florida bonsai societies came to the organizational meeting of the Bonsai Societies of Florida (BSF), and the first Florida State bonsai convention was organized and held by BSF later that same year.
 Then on July 2 – 6, 1975, in Miami, Florida, BSF hosted the International Bonsai Congress ’75.
-Since then BCI has returned twice for their annual convention and in 1993 it was held in conjunction with the World Bonsai Friendship Federation’s World Bonsai Convention.
+Since then, BCI has returned twice for their annual convention, and in 1993, it was held in conjunction with the World Bonsai Friendship Federation’s World Bonsai Convention.